scaleflex/js-cloudimage-360-view/README.md

 ### Create hotspots configuration
 The hotspots config should be an array of objects, each object in the array indicates a single hotspot config.
-For each item in the array, we need to set the positions (X-coord and Y-coord) of the hotspot at every image index we need to show the hotspot on it. <br>hint: To know the current image index we will need to set `data-info="white || black"` attribute.
+For each item in the array, we need to set the positions (X-coord and Y-coord) of the hotspot at every image index we need to show the hotspot on it. <br>hint: To know the current image index we will need to set <a href="#data-info-or-info">data-info</a> attribute.

 example: